oliviermirat/MyAIGuide/HowToTrackHealthData.md

 exported every 7 days (the 'per day' is what's needed).
 For ManicTime, you should export both 'app' and 'time'.
 Preferably, you should backup your data in case your computer crashes, for example with Google Drive.
-If you want to share your data with us, please contact us at: olivier.mirat.om@gmail.com
+If you want to share your data with us, you can either upload data to
+<a href='http://robinhood.scientizen.com/' target='_blank'>Scientizen</a> (your data won't be made open-source
+in that case), upload it to github (in that case it will be made open-source), or you can contact us at: olivier.mirat.om@gmail.com
 </P>